thelastpickle/cassandra-reaper/README.md

 cassandra-reaper
 ================

-Cassandra Reaper is a centralized, stateful, and highly configurable tool for running Cassandra repairs for multi-site clusters.
+Reaper is a centralized, stateful, and highly configurable tool for running Apache Cassandra repairs against single or multi-site clusters.

-Current version supports running Cassandra cluster repairs in segmented manner, with opportunistically running multiple parallel repairs at the same time on different nodes within the cluster.
+The current version supports running Apache Cassandra cluster repairs in a segmented manner, opportunistically running multiple parallel repairs at the same time on different nodes within the cluster.
 Basic repair scheduling functionality is also supported.

-Cassandra Reaper does not come with a GUI, but please check [this project](https://github.com/spodkowinski/cassandra-reaper-ui) if you'd like to use one.
+Reaper does not come with a GUI, but please check [this project](https://github.com/spodkowinski/cassandra-reaper-ui) if you'd like to use one.

 Please see the [Issues](https://github.com/spotify/cassandra-reaper/issues) section for more